tomanizer/ms_copilot_automation/docs/cli.md

 ## Tips

-- Use `python -m src.cli.main --headed ...` to watch the browser and debug selectors.
+- Use `ms-copilot --headed ...` to watch the browser and debug selectors.
 - Set `PWDEBUG=1` to launch the Playwright Inspector for step-by-step tracing.
 - Delete `playwright/auth/user.json` if you need a fresh login.